 I’m motivated to keep looking because of my intense passion for starting a brand new life of my own in the Carolina’s.

 I’m motivated because I know my marketing skills and my experience are right for some position out there.
 I’m motivated to keep applying because every day, a few thousand people visit this site to see what I have to say.

 I’m motivated because all of my peers are going through the exact same thing.
 I’m motivated because I’ve had my heart set on moving to the south and anything less than what I set out to do is not an option.

 May your Monday be short and your coffee be strong!

-Posted on March 9, 2015, in Healthy Habits and tagged eating healthy in college, fitness, health and fitness, healthy college girl, marathon, marathon motivation, monday motivation, nutrition, running, running motivation, strong like my coffee, workout motivation.
+Posted on March 9, 2015, in Healthy Lifestyle and tagged eating healthy in college, fitness, health and fitness, healthy college girl, marathon, marathon motivation, monday motivation, nutrition, running, running motivation, strong like my coffee, workout motivation.
 Bookmark the permalink.
 Leave a comment.